MicrosoftDocs/windows-itpro-docs/bcs/support/transition-csp-subscription.md

 # Transition a Microsoft 365 Business CSP subscription

-If you have a Microsoft 365 Business Preview CSP subscription, follow this guide to find out how you can transition your existing preview subscription to GA (general availability).
+If you have a Microsoft 365 Business Preview CSP subscription, follow this guide to find out how you can transition your existing preview subscription to Microsoft 365 Business GA (general availability).

 **How to transition a preview subscription to GA**